InjectionDev/Dev.D3/README.md

 # Dev.D3
-A simple Memory Based Diablo3 Bot
+A Memory Based Diablo3 Bot

 ### Credits:
 * DarthTon for the public framework which helped when getting started with all of this.